andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 console.log(memoFib.call(100));
 ```

-We could stop here, however, this method is severely limited.
+We could stop here, however, this method is limited.
 If `Memoize` inherits `Fib`, the memoize logic is limited to the fibonacci function, and we have to replicate it for every function we want to memoize.
 If `Fib` inherits `Memoize`, then we can't swap out the kind of memoization we want to use.

-## This is an idea borrowed from functional programming
+## Overriding methods like this is called "Open Recursion"

 To see this, we need to make some changes to our code.
 In OOP, a method call `obj.method(arg)` desugars to `method(obj, arg)`.
 We can desugar the `Fib` class that way: